• XARAGUA

 Establish village-based micro-forges and mobile weapon labs;

-Generate exportable sovereignty systems for other Indigenous and Black communities globally.
+Generate exportable sovereignty systems for other Indigenous communities globally.

 It is the beginning of a decentralized war deterrent system, outside of corporate arms monopolies, outside of colonial supply chains, and fully within the jurisdiction of indigenous law and custom.